React Native

 }

-Create a message handler function to filter and verify the messages your application may receive and pass it to the onMessage prop of the Webview component:
+3. Create a message handler function to filter and verify the messages your application receives and then pass them to the onMessage property of the WebView component.
+For example:

 import { WebView } from 'react-native-webview';